bigcommerce/cornerstone/README.md

 The stencil theme makes the jsContext available on both the active page scoped and global PageManager objects as `this.context`.

+## Polyfilling via Feature Detection
+Cornerstone implements [this strategy](https://philipwalton.com/articles/loading-polyfills-only-when-needed/) for polyfilling.

+In `templates/components/common/polyfill-script.html` there is a simple feature detection script which can be extended to detect any recent JS features you intend to use in your theme code.

+If any one of the conditions is not met, an additional blocking JS bundle configured in `assets/js/polyfills.js` will be loaded to polyfill modern JS features before the main bundle executes.

+This intentionally prioritizes the experience of the 90%+ of shoppers who are on modern browsers in terms of performance, while maintaining compatibility (at the expense of additional JS download+parse for the polyfills) for users on legacy browsers.

 ## Static assets
 Some static assets in the Stencil theme are handled with Grunt if required.
 This